Interested in building futures?

 What does the project do?

 Our building projects in Costa Rica work with The Fundación para la Vivienda Rural Costa Rica-Canadá.
 This foundation was established in 1989 when the Costa Rican - Canadian Rural Housing Programme was founded thanks to a contribution from the Canadian Government.
-The people from Fundación have become specialised in rural housing and they operate with a network of rural organisations, which are responsible for proposing families for a house, to help them fulfill the established requirements, advise them during the construction process and to collect the monthly loan payments.
+The people from Fundación have become specialised in rural housing and they operate with a network of rural organisations, which are responsible for proposing families for a house, to help them fulfil the established requirements, advise them during the construction process and to collect the monthly loan payments.
 Therefore it is not a charity giving away homes but a foundation.
-Each project is a cooperative effort incorporating the home recipient, volunteers from inside and outside the immediate community and the foundation.
-The labour contributed by homeowners and volunteers, which we call "sweat equity", keeps house costs affordable.

 What’s the project like?